VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Tobler's flow mapper 5b849ca858de45f192db4b8bd4f44c65.md

 # Tobler's Flow Mapper

-Graph features in papers: 2
-Appeared in years: 1
+Graph features in papers: spatial,weighted edges Appeared in years: 2011
 Type of Collection: Uniform Benchmark is it stored properly?: No must be analyzed: No